ianmackenzie/elm-3d-scene/TUTORIAL.md

 create rectangles, [parallelograms](https://en.wikipedia.org/wiki/Parallelogram),
 [trapezoids](https://en.wikipedia.org/wiki/Trapezoid) etc.)

-Note that entities are always constructed in real-world units - this example uses meters but you can also use feet, centimeters etc. Using real-world units becomes very important later on when using realistic lighting!
+Note that entities are always constructed using real-world units - this example uses meters but you can also use feet, centimeters etc. Using real-world units becomes very important later on when using realistic lighting!